open-mmlab/Amphion/egs/tts/valle_v2/README.md

-# VALLE
+# VALL-E
 ## Introduction
 This is an unofficial PyTorch implementation of VALL-E, a zero-shot voice cloning model via neural codec language modeling ([paper link](https://arxiv.org/abs/2301.02111)).
 If trained properly, this model could match the performance specified in the original paper.

 ## Change notes
-This is a refined version compared to the first version of VALLE in Amphion, we have changed the underlying implementation to Llama to provide better model performance, faster training speed, and more readable codes.
+This is a refined version compared to the first version of VALL-E in Amphion, we have changed the underlying implementation to Llama to provide better model performance, faster training speed, and more readable codes.
 This can be a great tool if you want to learn speech language models and its implementation.